 1 State the question, dilemma, or concern as clearly as possible

-Tight schedules, urgent situations, and an eagerness to "solve the problem" can rush us past this step, but coming up with the best approach depends on clearly understanding the ethical challenge.
+Tight schedules, urgent situations, and an eagerness to solve the problem can rush us past this step, but coming up with the best approach depends on clearly understanding the ethical challenge.

 2 *Anticipate who will be affected by the decision

 No one lives in a vacuum.
 How often do our ethical decisions affect only a single person and no one else?
 A client shows up for a session drunk.
 Whether the client drives home drunk and kills a pedestrian can depend on how we define our responsibility.
-A colleague begins to show signs of Alzheimer’s.
-Our choices can affect the safety and well-being of the colleague and the colleague’s patients.
+A colleague begins to show signs of Alzheimer's.
+Our choices can affect the safety and well-being of the colleague and his or her patients.
 A therapy client tells us about embezzling pension funds.
 Confidentiality laws may direct us to tell no one else, and the client may refuse to discuss the issue.
-How we respond can affect whether hundreds of families retain the pensions they earned or are thrown into poverty.
+How we respond can determine whether hundreds of families retain the pensions they earned or are thrown into poverty.
 An insurance claims manager refuses to authorize additional sessions for a client we believe is at risk for killing his wife and children and then committing suicide.
 Our supervisor may agree with the manager that no more sessions are needed.
-Whether the family lives or dies can depend on what we do.
+Whether the family lives or dies may depend on what we do.

 3 Figure out who, if anyone, is the client